zzhaozeng/daily-arXiv-ai-enhanced/README.md

    1. `CATEGORIES`: separate the categories with ",", such as "cs.CL, cs.CV"
    2. `LANGUAGE`: such as "Chinese" or "English"
    3. `MODEL_NAME`: such as "deepseek-chat"
+   4. `EMAIL`: your email for push to github
+   5. `NAME`: your name for push to github
 7. Go to your-own-repo -> Actions -> arXiv-daily-ai-enhanced
-8. You can manually click **Run workflow** to test if it works well (it may takes about 1 hour).
+8. You can manually click **Run workflow** to test if it works well (it may takes about 20 minutes).
-By default, this action will automatically run every day at 16:30 UTC time (0:30 Beijing Time, this time DeepSeek starts to discount).
-You can modify it in `.github/workflows/run.yml`
+By default, this action will automatically run every day You can modify it in `.github/workflows/run.yml`

 # Content